 Penalties for the commission of a Hate Crime can range from fines to extended prison sentences based on the specifics of the crime.
 In addition, students or employees charged with committing a Hate Crime may be subject to a College disciplinary process with sanctions up to or including suspension, expulsion, or termination from the College.
 Other college policies may be applicable for matters of bias that are not crimes.
+See the student Code of Conduct, and College Policies (including the Policy on Workplace Violence and the Nondiscrimination Policy)..

-3 Full 2018 reported date on the web at https://ucr.fbi.gov/hate-crime/2018/topic-pages/location-type
+&lt;sup>4 Full 2018 reported date on the web at https://ucr.fbi.gov/hate-crime/2018/topic-pages/location-type